temilade28/SQLImprov/README.md

 ### 🎶 Chinook Digital Store Analysis
 Examined a media store database to track sales by agent, customer invoices, purchased tracks, and annual revenue.

+###  Feel free to take a look and reach out if you have any questions.